-In the period January-November 2020, the total exchange with the UK amounted to around 478 million euros, with Serbia's exports amounting to 262,720 million euros and imports around 214,780 million euros.
-In 2019, foreign trade amounted to 557.2 million euros, of which Serbian exports were 325.5 million, and imports 231.7 million euros.
+In 2021, foreign trade amounted to 623 millions EUR (Serbian exports were 357 million EUR, import 266 million EUR).
+In 2020, foreign trade amounted to 530 million EUR (Serbian exports were 291,4 million EUR, import cca 238 million EUR).
 Net direct investments of the United Kingdom in Serbia since 2010 by the second quarter of 2020, amounted to a total of 627 million euros, which took the 13th place on the list of countries with the largest investments in the Republic of Serbia.

 Some of the largest UK investors in the Republic of Serbia are: British-American Tobacco, which privatized the Tobacco Industry Vranje (2013), the company Endava in the IT sector (2015), Agena Technology in Šimanovci, a factory that produces parts for the automotive industry (2005), Poseidon real estate in Belgrade, DS Smith packaging industry in Kruševac, investment fund MidEuropaPartners, majority owner of the private health system MediGroup (2018), Aptiv Packard produces electrical installations for the automotive industry, which has a factory in Novi Sad (2015) and Leskovac (2019), and in November 2019 they signed a Memorandum of Understanding with the Government of the Republic of Serbia, which implies the opening of a factory in Zaječar.
 On 5 December 2019, a commercial contract was signed with Behtel Enka UK Limited for the construction of the Pojate—Preljina section of the Morava Corridor highway, with a total length of 112 km.